Canada's Constitutional Monarchy Online Resource

 Picture

-Portrait of Prince Edward, Duke of Kent (1767-1820), that hangs in the salon of Nova Scotia's Government House.
+Portrait of Prince Edward, Duke of Kent (1767-1820), that has hung in the salon of Nova Scotia's Government House since May 2010.
 Picture taken by author, 2012.

 Picture